 The editorial board of the journal acts in accordance with the applicable guidelines and recommendations published by the International Committee of Medical Journal Editors (ICMJE), the Committee on Publication Ethics (COPE), the World Association of Medical Editors (WAME), and the Open Access Scholarly Publishers Association in collaboration with DOAJ, COPE, and WAME.

-Onkologija is an open access journal, published under the terms of the Creative Commons Attribution License CC-BY 4.0.
+Onkologija is an open-access journal, published under the terms of the Creative Commons Attribution License CC-BY 4.0.
 In accordance with the Budapest Open Access Initiative (BOAI), the journal provides immediate open access to the full articles at the journal’s website (e-archive), encouraging the free availability of research and promoting a greater global exchange of knowledge.
-The journal and its articles are permanently archived in Digital Repository of Research Organizations of Slovenia (DIRROS) and The Digital Library of Slovenia (dLib.si).
+The journal and its articles are permanently archived in the Digital Repository of Research Organizations of Slovenia (DIRROS) and The Digital Library of Slovenia (dLib.si).

 The journal is printed in 10.250 copies and distributed among 10.000+ health professionals who are members of the Medical Chamber of Slovenia, free of charge.